Emma Willmann: Early life

+Career

 Stand-up comedy

 Willmann was featured as a New Face at the Just for Laughs Festival in Montreal in 2016.
-Time Out New York has recognized her as one of the 10 funniest women in NYC.
-She performed stand-up on the Seeso series, Night Train with Wyatt Cenac.
+Time Out New York has recognized her as one of the 10 funniest women in New York City.
+She performed stand-up on the Seeso series Night Train with Wyatt Cenac.

 Willmann appears on Netflix's The Comedy Lineup, where she performs a 15-minute stand-up set.

 Acting

 In 2018, Willmann joined the cast of The CW series Crazy Ex-Girlfriend.
 She played Beth, Valencia's girlfriend and business partner.
 She also plays a version of herself on HBO's Crashing.

 Radio and podcasting

-Willmann hosts The Check Spot on Sirius XM's Raw Dog Comedy, and co-hosts the podcast Inside the Closet with Matteo Lane and Secret Keepers Club with Carly Aquilino.
+Willmann hosted The Check Spot on Sirius XM's Raw Dog Comedy, and co-hosted the podcasts Inside the Closet with Matteo Lane and Secret Keepers Club with Carly Aquilino.
+She currently hosts the podcast Ask Men Anything for Betches.